Flood (They Might Be Giants album): Background

 Flood was They Might Be Giants' first release on a major label.
 Elektra Records approached the band in 1989 following the unexpected success of their second album, Lincoln, which was released on the independent Bar/None label.
 The record deal that Elektra presented was largely due to the work of Susan Drew, an A&R worker who had been following the band since 1986.
 Because of her confidence, the band was given an extensive level of creative control over their projects, in addition to the ability to take advantage of the label's resources.
 Although They Might Be Giants recorded the album as a duo, they were joined by several guest musicians on brass and string instruments.
 The band also enlisted Alan Bezozi to help program some of the electronic drums for the album.

 Recording and production

-The album was recorded in the fall of 1989 at Skyline Studios in New York City, being completed by November.
+The album was recorded in the fall of 1989 at Skyline Studios in New York City.
 Skyline was only a few blocks away from the Public Access Synthesizer Studio, where the band had recorded their previous albums.
 Alan Bezozi and John Flansburgh worked together to create atypical drum tracks, including one that samples the sound of Flansburgh's kitchen sink and refrigerator being struck with a drum stick.
 An Alesis SR-16 drum machine was used to program the drums.

 Two-thirds of the album's budget was exhausted for the production of four songs: "Birdhouse in Your Soul", "Your Racist Friend", "We Want a Rock", and "Istanbul (Not Constantinople)".
 These four tracks were produced by Clive Langer and Alan Winstanley.